Skip to content

 If you are asked to post a log snippet, or you do so of your own initiative, please remember the following:

-• DO redact or mask passwords, API tokens, and other private data you would not want to see made public in your forum post, bug report, PasteBin, etc. If you want to privately email your log file, just PM toggledbits on the forums and I'll give you an address.
+• DO redact or mask passwords, API tokens, and other personal or private data you would not want to see made public in your forum post, bug report, PasteBin, etc. If you want to privately email your log file, just PM toggledbits on the forums and I'll give you an address.

-• DO post at least twenty lines before and after the part you think is relevant.
+• DO post at least the twenty lines before and after the part you think is relevant.
 Most people have trouble identifying what is relevant in the logs (heck, most people don't even bother to look at them, sadly), and you'd be surprised how often people post one line from a log file, leaving out additional detail that explains the error or discloses data that could be used for diagnostics.
 Don't be "that guy."
 Context when posting log snippets is vital.

 • DO let us know what time zone you are in.
 While there are hourly messages logged that contain this information, if you're posting a snippet and not transferring the whole log, we won't see those, so we need to understand what your local time is relative to the UTC times in the log file.

-Updated 2024-Jan-10
+Updated 04-Oct-2024